-Usually, there is at most one function for T::T(), mangled name \ZN1TC1Ev, one function for T::~T(), mangled name \ZN1TD1Ev, one \\sti\\ function, and four bytes of .init\array for each translation unit.
-The mangled name for the function f() is \Z1fv.
+Usually, there is at most one function call for T::T(), symbol reference \ZNITC1Ev, one function call for T::~T(), symbol reference \ZNITD1Ev, one \\sti\\ function, and four bytes of .init\array for each translation unit.
+The symbol reference for the function f() is \Z1fv.
 There is no way to determine the initialization order between translation units.

-Function-local static objects with destructors are also handled using aeabi atexit.
+Function-local static objects with destructors are also handled using \\aeabi\atexit.